Ferlix/BeerExpert/README.rst

 The project is organized as follows:

 BeerExpert
   It is an application embedding an expert system specialized in beers and in brewing beers.
 It gives suggestions based on the user preference.
 It contains the rules and the facts (in the folder assets) necessary to make inference with forward chaining.
+The information about the beers are stored in a SQLite database.

 APK
   It's the folder containing the APK file for the installation of the application on your phone.
 To install it, just open this file on an Android device.